Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Problem statement

 AI is becoming increasingly important in O-RAN compared to traditional RAN due to its capability to address complex network demands and enhance overall performance.
 Several key aspects benefit from the integration of AI~\cite{polese2023understanding,recentadvancement23218792}:

 \begin{itemize} \item {\textbf{Reducing Complexity:}} O-RAN networks have a more complex, disaggregated architecture compared to traditional RAN, making manual management and optimization more challenging.
 Also, building traditional applications that process the data will be challenging.
-AI algorithms can automate and optimize these processes. it also compensates for the shortage of skilled engineers to manage such novel networks~\cite{recentadvancement23218792}.
+AI algorithms can automate and optimize these processes, like the discussed auto-healing process in this paper.
+It also compensates for the shortage of skilled engineers to manage such novel networks ~\cite{recentadvancement23218792}.

 \item {\textbf{Real-Time capability:}} The new O-RAN architecture supports Real-time and near real-time RIC allowing AI algorithms to respond to network changes in real-time, allowing for more efficient and effective management of the network, like traffic steering~\cite{erdol2022federated}.